Mitch Daniels

 Daniels began his career as an assistant to senator Richard Lugar, working as his chief of staff in the Senate from 1977 to 1982.
 He was appointed executive director of the National Republican Senatorial Committee when Lugar was chairman from 1983 to 1984.
 He worked as a chief political advisor and as a liaison to President Ronald Reagan in 1985.
 He then moved back to Indiana to become president of the Hudson Institute, a conservative think tank.
 He later joined Eli Lilly and Company where he served as president of North American Pharmaceutical Operations from 1993 to 1997 and as senior vice president of corporate strategy and policy from 1997 to 2001.
 In January 2001, Daniels was appointed by President George W. Bush as the director of the U.S. Office of Management and Budget, where he served until June 2003.

 Daniels ran in Indiana's 2004 gubernatorial election after leaving the Bush administration.
 He won the Republican primary with 67% of the vote and defeated Democratic incumbent Governor Joe Kernan in the general election.
 In 2008, Daniels was reelected to a second term, defeating Jill Long Thompson.
 During his tenure, Daniels cut the state government workforce by 18%, cut and capped state property taxes, balanced the state budget through austerity measures and increasing spending by less than the inflation rate.
 In his second term, Daniels saw protest by labor unions and Democrats in the state legislature over Indiana's school voucher program, privatization of public highways, and the attempt to pass 'right to work' legislation, leading to the 2011 Indiana legislative walkouts.
 During the legislature's last session under Daniels, he signed a 'right-to-work law', with Indiana becoming the 23rd state in the nation to pass such legislation.

 It was widely speculated that Daniels would be a candidate in the 2012 presidential election, but he chose not to run.
 Shortly after, a search committee, composed mostly of Purdue faculty and administrators recommended Daniels to become the university's 12th president after his term as governor ended on January 14, 2013.
 Ultimately, the hiring decision was made by the Trustees of the Board of Purdue University, all of whom Daniels appointed or re-appointed while Governor.
+During his term as president of Purdue University, speculation emerged that Daniels would be a candidate in the 2016 presidential election, but Daniels ultimately did not run.
 He retired as Purdue president on January 1, 2023.